-K. Pace of Play/Monitoring: During the IHSA state series, players' pace of play will be monitored by the Rules Committee.
+K. Pace of Play/Monitoring: During the IHSA state series, players' pace of play will be monitored by the Games Committee.
 Players who fail to meet the predetermined pace of play times for the regionals, sectional, and state finals courses may be subject to penalty for slow play.
 Tournament managers will establish the pace of play times for each tournament and provide them in advance to competitors.
-The Rules Committee will be responsible for player warnings and observing groups as needed to determine which players will be penalized.
+The Games Committee will be responsible for player warnings and observing groups as needed to determine which players will be penalized.
 The IHSA Pace of Play Policy, located in the School's and Manager's Manuals, shall be used in implementing this initiative.

-L. Artificial Devices: Players are prohibited from playing music with/without headphones, cell phones, artificial devices, or any unusual equipment that might assist a player in making a stroke.
+L. Artificial Devices: Players are prohibited from playing music with/without headphones, artificial devices, or any unusual equipment that might assist a player in making a stroke.
+Players found using any of the aforementioned devices or equipment will be penalized in accordance with USGA rules.

-M. Circle 10 Scoring: The Circle 10 rule may be invoked by a coach during Regional play only.
+M. Circle 10 Scoring: The Circle 10 rule may be invoked by a coach during any state series competition play.
 If the Circle 10 rule is invoked, a player picks up their ball after 10 shots or more on any applicable hole.
 Once the Circle 10 is invoked by a player, that player's score will not be used for advancing team scores, and that player is no longer eligible to advance in the state series as an individual.
 However, should the player's team advance that player could continue in the state series but only have his/her score count towards the team's score at the next level tournament(s).